Tzviel-tech/Real-Time-Injury-Preventing-Using-Computer-Vision-And-Deep-Learning/README.md

 ## Usage

-1. Run the main script
+1. Run the main script (make sure to adjust the path to the model according to your directory here - lstm_model = tf.keras.models.load_model(r'../models/model_bicep_curl_complete.keras'))

 2. Position yourself in front of the camera, ensuring your full body is visible.